ewenchou/ewenchou.github.io/_drafts/gettings-started-with-ask.md

 ### Billing Alarm

-Although the free tier should be enough for personal use, it's a good idea to setup an Alarm in AWS that will send you an email if/when you start getting charged for usage (just in case).
+Although the free tier should be enough for personal use, it's a good idea to setup an Alarm in AWS that will send you an email if you start getting charged for usage (just in case).

 <div class="post-note">
   <b>Warning:</b> I'm new to AWS so there may be better ways to monitor your billing than what I outline below.
 This is just what I found and setup for myself.